Yuvanya-Jayasankar/GitAssignment/README.md

+This repo is created as a part of assignment "Hosting code in Github".
+Hosting code in GitHub means:
+ Uploading and storing your project code on GitHub (online) so it is safe, accessible, and shareable from anywhere.
-This repo is created as a part of assignment "Hosting code in Github" And I have attached the terminal log in text format containing commands and output for reference
+And I have attached the terminal log in text format containing commands and output for reference